arXiv/arxiv-browse/script/sync_prod_to_gcp/README.md

 See `Makefile`

-# Deployment
+# Obsolete cron-based Deployment

 The script is designed to run as a cron job.

 ## cronjob